The Ultimate Guide to Freezing Fresh Produce

 - Wash and prepare your produce just as you would normally.
-Cut green beans into segments, remove seeds from bell peppers, cut corn from the cob.
+Cut green beans into segments, remove seeds from bell peppers, and cut corn from the cob.

-- Blanching and shocking your vegetables before freezing them is a sure-fire way to prevent them from thawing into watery pulp.
+- Blanching and shocking your vegetables before freezing them is a surefire way to prevent them from thawing into watery pulp.
 Let them dry in a single layer, then spread out on a parchment paper lined baking sheet and freeze in a single layer.
 Once frozen, transfer to an airtight freezer bag.

 - Vegetables like zucchini, squash, eggplant, and tomatoes, which have a high water content, generally don’t hold their structure well.
-Try cooking down into a sauce first, and then freezing.
+Try cooking down into a sauce first, then freezing.

 - Tomatoes can be frozen whole with the skin on.
 Bonus: when you thaw, their skins slip off easily, so they’re instantly ready for marinara.